kisinga/Dukahub/INFRASTRUCTURE.md

 ---

-## Fresh Setup
+## Fresh Setup (Production Docker)

-This section covers setting up a completely fresh installation of Dukahub, including the database initialization process.
+This section covers setting up a completely fresh **production Docker** installation of Dukahub, including the database initialization process.

 ### The Problem

-When setting `RUN_POPULATE=true` for fresh installations, you might encounter this error:
+When setting up a fresh production Docker installation, you might encounter this error:

 ```
 ERROR: relation "channel" does not exist